AlaskaAirlines/WebCoreStyleSheets/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@alaskaairux/orion-web-core-style-sheets.svg?color=orange)
 ![NPM](https://img.shields.io/npm/l/@alaskaairux/orion-web-core-style-sheets.svg?color=blue)

-The core front-end framework for building experiences with the  Design System.
+**We are in transition between Orion and Auro.
+With the next MAJOR release of WCSS, the repo and npm will be renamed.**

-WC Style sheets is a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Orion Design Language and assist with transition to the Auro Design Language.
+WC Style Sheets(WCSS) is a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Auro Design Language.

 ## What's included